Evelx0/HomeLab-Documentation/docs/architecture-overview.md

 # Architecture Overview

-The Raspberry Pi acts as the central host for all services.
+The Raspberry Pi acts as the central host for a collection of self-hosted services running within Docker containers.

-External traffic enters via:
+Most services are accessible only from the local network.
+Vaultwarden is the only service intentionally exposed to the internet.

+## External Access Flow

-Internet
+Internet User
 ↓

-Router Port Forward
+deSEC DNS
 ↓
+Public IP Address
+↓
+Home Router Port Forward
+↓
 Nginx Proxy Manager
 ↓

-Backend Services
+Vaultwarden Container

+Nginx Proxy Manager handles SSL certificate management, HTTPS enforcement and routing requests to the appropriate backend service.

 # Examples: